 - Mood changes

-If you notice these indicators in your teen, it may be a sign that of your teen’s drug and alcohol use.
-Our female-only addiction treatment and rehab programs are designed to guide young women through the recovery process.
+If you notice these signs of teen drug use or alcohol use, it may be time to reach out for help.
+At Fort Behavioral Health, our female-only addiction treatment and rehab programs are designed to guide young women through the recovery process.
 The compassionate Fort Behavioral Health team is committed to helping your teen end their dependence on drugs or alcohol.

 Find Solutions for Your Teen’s Drug and Alcohol Use Today